nwlandry/mean-FLAME/README.md

 ```

 ## Lokta-Volterra
-Species interactions, modeled with Lotka-Volterra systems of equations, are one of the most ubiquitous examples of mean-field models in ecology.
+Species interactions, modeled with Lokta-Volterra systems of equations, are one of the most ubiquitous examples of mean-field models in ecology.
 They capture a simplified version of predator-prey or competition dynamics.
 This system contains no spatial aspects or coupling between subsystems to demonstrate how to generalize the internal dynamics of mean-FLAME models to systems with more than one degree of freedom (or variable of interest).

 The installation process creates an executable called `lokta-volterra` that is located in `life-cycle/build`.
 To run this executable, from the main directory run
 ```